 In Phase 3, it’s time for data analysis of your users’ interaction and their lead development.
 This furthers the GDD process by repeating the wish-list and implementation steps.
 Where traditional design requires inconsistent and massive intakes of time, effort and money, GDD works continuously to remove this inefficiency.
 The turn-around time for this cycle, once the launchpad website is up and running, will vary depending on the wish-list item that you’re trying to test, but shouldn’t ever run over 3 months long.

-2 Core Reasons Why You Need a GDD Strategy
+When Do You Need a GDD Strategy?

 1. You’re unhappy with your website's performance

-2. You don’t have a lot of capital
+2. You don’t have huge capital

 If you’d like to learn more about how you can use GDD effectively with your marketing and sales to differentiate your business, download our eBook on Differentiating Your Tech Business below.